aelena/trustworthy-ai/README.md

   - [Bias Risk Template](https://ai.bsa.org/wp-content/uploads/2021/06/2021bsaaibiasframework.pdf)

 ### Audit Execution Techniques
-- Data sampling and analysis
+- Data sampling and analysis - examine subsets of both training and test data to assess potential issues with bias, quality, representativeness, protection concerns etc.
-- Model evaluation and testing
+- Data lineage and provenance, integrity.
-- Documentation review and stakeholder interviews
+- Model evaluation and testing.

-### Reporting and Remediation
+  - Use techniques like LIME or SHAP to explain model predictions, covered elsewhere in this repository.
-- Audit report writing
+  - Stress test model with adversarial examples or edge cases.
-- Communicating findings and recommendations
+  - Feature importance and decision boundaries.
-- Follow-up and remediation tracking
+- Source code and model architecture for errors or vulnerabilities.

 ### AI Auditing Tools and Platforms
 - Overview of commercial and open-source auditing tools - [The Right Tool for the Job: Open-Source Auditing Tools in Machine Learning](https://arxiv.org/abs/2206.10613) - see the [tools](#tools-templates-checklists) section below.